chilleo/ALPHA/README.md

 5) Install [SIP](https://www.riverbankcomputing.com/software/sip/download)
     - Download the SIP source package.
     - Unzip the directory.
-    - Open a Command Prompt window and 'cd' into the directory
+    - Open a Command Prompt window and 'cd' into the directory.
     - In terminal run:

         ```